Today's Thursday • 14 mins read

 - Overlap with narcissism and Machiavellianism

-They are skilled in self-image management, and can come across as charismatic people with charming mannerisms, most noted in women psychopaths.
+They are skilled in self-image management.
+They curate a charismatic persona with alluring mannerisms, most noted in women psychopaths.

 They are experts at social smiles, fake concerns, empty empathy, and flowery flattery.
-Unfortunately, all this activity is the nicest part of their controlling game.
+Unfortunately, all this activity is the best part of their controlling game.

 9. Impulsivity, High-Risk Behavior, No Fear of Consequences